(1) General Terms and Conditions of Use for the RAIZERS platform dated April 1st, 2021

 In the event of a violation of the above rules or those set out below, RAIZERS reserves the right to suspend the User's access to the RAIZERS Platform or the Personal Account or Services and/or to terminate the present with respect to the User with immediate effect.

 The User also agrees to compensate RAIZERS and its partners and employees for any and all liabilities, losses, damages, claims, penalties, fines, fees and expenses, including, without limitation, reasonable attorney fees that may arise in connection with its use of the RAIZERS Platform and its access to the RAIZERS Platform (i), its use of the Services (ii), any content or information transmitted to RAIZERS or to the RAIZERS Platform (Iii), or failure to comply with any provisions of the GTCU or legal provisions prohibiting access to the RAIZERS Platform and services (iv).
+However, RAIZERS shall ensure that the information communicated by the User are consistent.

 The User shall respect in particular the following provisions.